KastenKlicker/kastenklicker.github.io/source/about/index.md

 ## Privay Notice

-The owner of this blog, Mr. Lange, does not collect data, therefor data processing of personal data takes place.
+The owner of this blog, Mr. Lange, does not collect data, therefor data processing of personal data doesn't take place.

 ### Hosting